gulgle-project/gulgle/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

-I solved this by doing all of the work client side.
-Once you've went to https://unduckling.pages.dev/ once, the JS is all cache'd and will never need to be downloaded again.
+We solved this by doing all of the work client side.
+Once you've went to https://gulgle.guldner.eu/ once, the JS is all cache'd and will never need to be downloaded again.
 Your device does the redirects, not me.

 ## Features

 - Fast Client-Side Redirects: Redirects for bang commands are handled directly in the user's browser, making them faster than server-side redirects.
-- Comprehensive DuckDuckGo Bang Support: The application includes a large list of bang commands sourced from DuckDuckGo's official API.
+- Comprehensive ~~~DuckDuckGo's~~~Kagi's Bang Support: The application includes a large list of bang commands sourced from ~~~DuckDuckGo's~~~Kagi's official list.
 - Custom Bangs: Users can add their own custom bang shortcuts directly within the application's settings, which are stored locally in the browser.
 - Configurable Default Search Engine: Users can choose their preferred default search engine from a list of popular options, including any custom bangs they have added.
-- Automated Bang List Updates: A GitHub Actions workflow is set up to automatically fetch and update the list of default bangs from DuckDuckGo's API on a monthly basis.
+- Automated Bang List Updates: A GitHub Actions workflow is set up to automatically fetch and update the list of default bangs from ~~~DuckDuckGo~~~Kagi on a monthly basis.